The 1925 Florida land boom at Rockledge: subdivision platting and the bust that followed

 Frederick Lewis Allen, in Only Yesterday (1931), described the 1920s Florida land boom as a speculative mania driven by easy credit, aggressive marketing of Florida sunshine and lifestyle to Northeastern buyers, and binder-deposit financing that let buyers put 10% down on a lot and re-sell at a markup before the full balance came due.
 Through 1924 and into 1925 the model worked: prices rose, sellers profited, more capital flowed in.
 By mid-1925 there were warning signs: shipping ports clogged, building materials shortages, fraud reports.

 The collapse came in three steps.
-First, the railroad and steamship lines into Florida imposed embargoes on freight in late 1925, citing congestion.
-This delayed construction and revealed how much of the boom was driven by paper transactions rather than actual development.
+First, in October 1925, the “Big Three” railroads serving Florida (the Seaboard Air Line, the Florida East Coast Railway, and the Atlantic Coast Line) imposed an embargo on non-essential freight, citing rail gridlock from building materials.
+The embargo wasn’t lifted until May 1926, by which point construction at thousands of partially-built Florida projects had been stalled for half a year.
+Then on January 10, 1926, the 241-foot schooner Prinz Valdemar sank in Miami harbor’s turning basin, blocking port access at exactly the moment that maritime freight might have eased the rail bottleneck.
 Second, the September 1926 Miami hurricane destroyed substantial Miami property and ended the perception that Florida was a riskless investment.
 Third, the 1929 stock market crash and the Depression cut off the Northeastern capital that had financed the boom.
 By 1930, Florida real estate had bottomed.

 What happened at Rockledge specifically